turkuagileday/turkuagileday.github.com/_posts/2014-04-24-Event-soon-at-hand.md

 And as last year, this time around too we will be offering a free bus round-trip on the conference day for quests arriving from Helsinki and as an addition from Tampere as well.
 More information about that coming up shortly.

-Don't forget to <a href="http://registration.turkuagileday.fi">register</a> and claim your seat at the most cozy agile conference on the northern hemisphere!
+So don't forget to <a href="http://registration.turkuagileday.fi">register</a> and claim your seat at the most cozy agile conference on the northern hemisphere!

 See you at #tad014!